vial-kb/vial-kb.github.io/docs/docs/porting-to-vial.md

 ## 1. Prepare Your Build Environment

-> Windows users
+> Important
-> {: .label .label-blue }
+> {: .label .label-red }
-> To use commandline functions in Vial-QMK as well as main QMK, it is recommended to use QMK MSYS.
-If you have already setup QMK MSYS, you can re-use the existing installation, and simply move to the correct folder when using QMK or Vial-QMK.
-If not, you need to first install QMK MSYS following QMK's guide [here](https://docs.qmk.fm/#/newbs_getting_started).
+> You will need a QMK environment in order to build firmware for Vial.
+This is not the same thing as QMK Toolbox.
+If you do not have this, you must first follow QMK's guide [here](https://docs.qmk.fm/#/newbs_getting_started).
+> Existing QMK environments may need to be updated, but there is no need to uninstall or remove anything.
+You can simply move to the appropriate folder when compiling firmware for QMK or Vial-QMK.

 ### Step by step guide:
 1. Clone the latest version of the repository from [https://github.com/vial-kb/vial-qmk](https://github.com/vial-kb/vial-qmk) into a new folder.
 This folder should be located outside of any existing QMK repository folders. **Nesting `vial-qmk` inside `qmk_firmware` will cause issues, avoid this!**